 Invention disclosures: 151

-- Competitive research awards have more than quadrupled since 1995, the year OHSU became a public corporation.
+Competitive research awards have increased nearly fivefold since 1995, the year OHSU became a public corporation.

 Researchers at OHSU have: